 Providing Opportunities for Startups

 Our outreach includes connecting mobility startups with U-M undergraduate students at TechLab at Mcity to tackle real challenges their businesses face.
-We also work with the state of Michigan’s PlanetM mobility initiative to offer startups opportunities to use the Mcity Test Facility at a reduced rate to develop their technologies.PlanetM Startup Grants
+We also work with the state of Michigan’s Office of Future Mobility and Electrification (OFME) to offer startups opportunities to use the Mcity Test Facility at a reduced rate to develop their technologies through the Michigan Mobility Funding Platform.Michigan Mobility Funding Platform

-We produce white papers to share the work of Mcity-funded researchers, including their approach and conclusions.
+We publish white papers quarterly to share the work of Mcity-funded researchers, including their approach and conclusions.
 The first Mcity white paper focused on the development of a process to accelerate AV testing; a groundbreaking paper on identifying and assessing cybersecurity risks followed.